 I used to despise the word “bubble.”
 I’ve written about “life in a bubble” years ago, and never portrayed it as a positive thing.
 You see, during my second marriage my “then husband” became jealous, suspicious, negative, controlling and toxic.
 He watched my every move, both in and out of the house, listened to every phone call I made, and broke into my emails and social media accounts.
 I hated it because I wasn’t doing anything wrong; it was all in his mind.
 The marriage ended sooner than it began and I used to say “I can’t stand being in this bubble he put me in.”
 And at that time, the phrase fit.
 I was in a bubble of all negative things and I was drowning.

-I don’t see it that way anymore, and that’s because throughout all the years that passed since that time, I’ve grown as a person, understood my emotions and myself more, and have been on an incredible spiritual path…one of learning and understanding.
+I don’t see it that way anymore, and that’s because throughout all the years that have passed since that time, I’ve grown as a person, understood my emotions and myself more, and have been on an incredible spiritual path…one of learning and understanding.
 I learned to surround myself with positive people and to keep my distance from the toxic ones and the dark and heavy energy that hung onto them.
 I began to see my life as “a bubble,” yet it wasn’t a bubble of control, it was a bubble of safety.
 It wasn’t a bubble that kept me a prisoner, but one that kept my loved ones and me safe.
 It was a bubble filled with love and joy, happiness and peace; a bubble filled with good people and positive energy; it was a bubble filled with all things best for my Highest Good.

 Some may call it their “circle” around them; I choose “my bubble.”